 Download our Dynamite Dental Fun Kit Today!

 Your child’s first primary or baby teeth will begin to erupt between the ages of six and 12 months, and will continue to erupt until about age three.
 During this time, your child’s gums may feel tender and sore.
-To help alleviate this discomfort, our pediatric dentistry recommends that you soothe the gums by rubbing a clean finger or a cool, wet cloth across them.
+To help alleviate this discomfort, our pediatric dentist recommends that you soothe the gums by rubbing a clean finger or a cool, wet cloth across them.
 You may also choose to make use of a teething ring.
 When your child has finished teething, you can expect a total of 20 primary teeth.

 Your child’s primary teeth are shed at various times throughout childhood.
 Permanent teeth begin erupting at age six, and continue until age 21.
 Adults have 28 permanent teeth (32, including wisdom teeth).